Pages

 Reflected Feelings

-but I’m supposed to be proud of my other accomplishments.
+I feel shame when my epilepsy disrupts a family day, but I’m supposed to be proud of my other accomplishments.

-I feel fear and helplessness when others witness a seizure
+I feel fear and helplessness when others witness my seizure but I’m supposed to be a helper and not be afraid.

-I feel anger directed towards me when my involuntary noises interrupt a meeting,
+I feel the anger of others when my involuntary noises interrupt a meeting, when I’m supposed to be quiet and attentive.

-I feel your intolerance when I am unable to control myself.
+I am unable to control myself.

 but I’m supposed to tolerate myself.